 Fast forward many decades and into the social media age and I looked up a couple of random old school football players and connected.
 Jerry was one of them.
 Of course to say hello and was a fan of his and make a mild acquaintance.
 Then in early 2010 things changed… Bored with several business writing courses I decided to write a few short stories based on championship teams to get people talking about football on Facebook.
 I grabbed a series of Super Bowl and conference championship rings and wrote 15 abstract stories based on what I knew of those teams and could share beyond a box score.

 One of which was “The Ghost of Vince Lombardi” and the strange circumstances that befell every 2 time champion trying to win 3 in a row.
 Yet it was Jerry and several former players responding to the story of the Baltimore Colts not receiving a ring for losing Super Bowl III is when the “Aha” moment came.
-Like I said I was just trying to get Vance Lockett and a few football fanatics to talk old teams and in one day afternoon more than 500 email notifications while I was out with Edie.
+Like I said I was just trying to get a few football fanatics to talk old teams and in one afternoon more than 500 email notifications while I was out with Edie that Friday night.
+I wound up with thousands of notifications over the weekend.
 That validation is what started me writing and accumulating articles here.